 The number of women considering legal action against Sanofi is quickly growing, as more patients learn about their legal right to seek compensation for hardship and loss.
-Several breast cancer survivors have already filed Taxotere lawsuits in federal district courts throughout the U.S., including:
+Hundreds of breast cancer survivors have already filed Taxotere lawsuits in federal district courts throughout the U.S.

 According to these lawsuits, Sanofi has been putting cancer patients at risk for permanent alopecia without warning.
 Plaintiffs say the company deprived them of the opportunity to seek out alternative choices, like the closely-related drug Taxol, which appears to harbor no risk of permanent hair loss and is just as effective as Taxotere.
 The plaintiffs are each requesting over $75,000 in damages for being subjected to a “disfiguring” condition that they say could have been avoided if Sanofi had issued proper warnings.